-I read a review recently from a customer who purchased a metal screen from a big box store.
+I read a review recently from a gutter guard customer who purchased a metal screen from a big box store.
 The customer explained the problem he was having with water not entering the gutter.
 He put up his ladder and viewed what was happening as the exterior winter temperature was dropping below freezing.
-He explained that the openings of the screen were clean and accepting water fine, however the fact that the temperature dropped below freezing, caused a “first to freeze zone” right at the gutter screen.
-He literally could see the screen opening beginning to shrink as the ice built up on the coldest spots which were of course the screen over the gutter.
-The home and roof had retained warmth, however the gutter and the screen were completely exterior with lots of surrounding air flow , therefore those items reached the freezing point first.
-He literally watched as his screen froze over creating a solid sheet of ice covering the gutter causing the water to by-pass.
-In his negative review, he went on to explain that the roof was not yet iced, the gutter under the screen was wide open, free of debris and free flowing but the water couldn't enter the gutter because the screen openings no longer existed.
+He explained that the openings of the gutter guard screen were clean and accepting water fine, however the fact that the temperature dropped below freezing, caused a “first to freeze zone” right at the gutter screen.
+He literally could see the screen openings beginning to shrink as the ice built up on the coldest spots which were of course the screen over the gutter.
+The home and roof had retained warmth, however the gutter and the gutter screen were completely exterior with lots of surrounding air flow , therefore those items reached the freezing point first.
+He literally watched as his gutter micro screen froze over creating a solid sheet of ice covering the gutter causing the water to overshoot the gutter.
+In his negative review, he went on to explain that the roof was not yet iced, the gutter under the screen was wide open, free of debris and free flowing but the water couldn't enter the gutter because the gutter screen openings no longer existed.

-Below is a picture I personally took, during a very difficult winter in Rhode Island.
+Below is a picture I personally took of a helmet type gutter cover, during a very difficult winter in Rhode Island.
 When a gutter has a small ice problem, if the conditions persist, the ice level grows higher day by day and melting that occurs from the interior building’s heat loss, creates a pool that backs up and leaks into the building.
-As the picture shows, you really should not install any metal device that intersects with the roof and has a lower slope than the roof itself thereby slowing or stopping water and ice.
+As the picture shows, you really should not install any metal gutter cover or gutter screen device that intersects with the roof and has a lower slope than the roof itself, thereby slowing or stopping water and ice.